 - The institution maintains effective systems for collecting, analyzing, and using institutional information.

 - The institution undergoes an external audit by a certified public accountant or a public audit agency that reports financial statements on the institution separately from any other related entity or parent corporation.
 For private institutions the audit is annual; for public institutions it is at least every two years.2

 - The institution’s administrative structure includes a chief executive officer, chief financial officer, and chief academic officer (titles may vary) with appropriate credentials and experience and sufficient focus on the institution to ensure appropriate leadership and oversight.
 (An institution may outsource its financial functions but must have the capacity to assure the effectiveness of that arrangement.)

 2Institutions under federal control are exempted provided that they have other reliable information to document the institution’s fiscal resources and management.

 First Adopted: February 2012

-Notes: The Revised Criteria for Accreditation, Assumed Practices, and other new and revised related policies adopted February 2012 are effective for all accredited institutions on January 1, 2013.
-See Appendix A for information on the related policies that sunset December 31, 2012.
+Notes: This policy will sunset on August 31, 2017.
+The revised Assumed Practices adopted June 2015 will be effective for all institutions on September 1, 2017.
+The Revised Criteria for Accreditation, Assumed Practices, and other new and revised related policies adopted February 2012 are effective for all accredited institutions on January 1, 2013.

 Policy Number Key